fau-is/xnap-sa/README.md

 2. Improvement steps
 for index in range(0, num_imp_steps):
     1. Produce Explainations via LRP
-    2. Make interventions in the event log data (?)
+    2. Make interventions (Algo learns form the manipulated data a model)
+        Assumption: we have an instance [A (0.9), B (0.1), C (0.1), D (0.9)] -> G, where E is the correct prediction and G the wrong
+        2.1 Change instances in event log data based on explanations 2.2 Augment instances in event log data based on explanations (we start with that) (1)
+            (2)
     3. Re-train LSTM Model
     4. Produce Predictions